Gepetto/ros2_control_py/doc/index.rst

 | FloatRef is an owning reference to a ``double`` that behaves as a float-like object in Python.
 | In C++ it decays into a ``double`` or a ``double*`` for interfaces that require it.
-| It's purpose is to be used with StateInterface/CommandInterface.
+| It's purpose is to be used with StateInterface / CommandInterface.

 Warning:
 	| Although you can use assignment operators like +=,